LFPy/LFPy/documentation/sphinx_files/information.rst

 Dependencies and installation on Mac OS X
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most of the development work and testing of LFPy has been done on Max OS X 10.6.* Snow Leopard and 10.7.* Lion.
-Our preferred way of building Python and NEURON have been through MacPorts; http://www.macports.org.
+Our preferred way of building Python has been through MacPorts; http://www.macports.org.
+Here is an step-by-step explanation on how to compile NEURON agains that installation of Python.

 To start using MacPorts, follow the instructions on http://www.macports.org/install.php.